elyziumayo/Arch-setup/README.md

 I haven't fully tested the script yet, so proceed with caution.
 You know the drill: use at your own risk! 😄

-## 📝  Important Notes

-Keep in mind that I'm still working on scripts to add more functionality.
-I haven't fully tested the script yet, so proceed with caution.
-You know the drill: use at your own risk! 😄

 ## ☢️  Warning
 ⚠️ One should not install both alhp and cachyos repo as these together can cause package corruption and installation issues.